Explainable Equivariant Neural Networks for Particle Physics: PELICAN: -boson 4-momentum reconstruction

 \subsection{Regression training procedure}

 Our model has 4 equivariant $\mathrm{Eq}_{2\to 2}$ blocks.
 Each messaging layer takes in 132 channels and outputs 78 channels.
 Conversely, each equivariant aggregation layer has 78 input channels and outputs 132 channels.
-The $\mathrm{Eq}_{2\to 1}$ block has the same shape, and the final fully connected layer has the shape $1\times 132$.
+The $\mathrm{Eq}_{2\to 1}$ block has the same shape, and the final fully-connected layer has the shape $1\times 132$.
 There are 210k parameters in total.
-Assuming $N$ non-zero input jet constituents, this produces $N$ scalar coefficients $c_i$ with zero-padding, which are the Lorentz invariants introduced in (\ref{equiv}).
+Assuming $N$ non-zero input jet constituents, this produces $N$ scalar coefficients $c_i$ with zero-padding, which are the Lorentz invariants as described by \equref{equiv}.
 The reconstructed 4-momentum is then computed via

-The training regime for this task is essentially identical to the one for top-tagging: \textsc{AdamW} optimizer with weight decay of $0.01$, 35 epochs in total with 4 epochs of warm-up and exponential learning rate decay for the last 3 epochs.
+The training regimen for this task is essentially identical to the one for top-tagging: \textsc{AdamW} optimizer with weight decay of $0.01$, 35 epochs in total with 4 epochs of warm-up and exponential learning rate decay for the last 3 epochs.
+All matching hyperparameters were copied from the top-tagging model with no extra optimization.
 The main difference is in the choice of the loss function $L(p_{\mathrm{reco}},p_{\mathrm{target}})$.
 Spacetime geometry allows for many choices of this function, which in turn will affect the shape of the landscape near $p_{\mathrm{target}}$ and in turn the precision of various reconstructed features of the vector, such as the mass, energy, spatial momentum, transverse momentum, and direction.
 It is even possible to construct Lorentz-invariant loss functions to make the training process itself equivariant.
-Nevertheless, for the purpose of simultaneous reconstruction of the direction and the mass of the $W$-boson, $m_W$, we found
+Nevertheless, for the purpose of simultaneous reconstruction of the direction and the mass $m_W$ of the $W$-boson, we found

 to be very effective.
 It uses all 4 components of the target vector and strikes a good balance between the precision of the reconstructed mass and spatial momentum.
+The coefficients are chosen such that each term in the loss function is order unity for our datasets.